MoTTTT/podzone/docs/technical.md

 - `sudo microk8s helm upgrade --install ingress-nginx ingress-nginx --repo https://kubernetes.github.io/ingress-nginx --namespace ingress-nginx --create-namespace`
 - `sudo microk8s kubectl --namespace ingress-nginx get services -o wide -w ingress-nginx-controller`

-### Insecure Ingress (can't get Certificate Manager to work without this first being in place...)

-- podzone-ingress-class-nginx: We need this because the helm install creates a class called `ingress-nginx`, and cert manager requires one called `nginx`
-- Now enable CertificateManager.
-LetsEncrypt https certificates are used for https ingress: `sudo microk8s enable cert-manager`
-- podzone-apache
-- podzone-ingress-class: deprecate this, use ingress-nginx
-- podzone-non-secure-ingress
-- podzone-certs

-### NOTE: Reviewing ordering of these above

-Per-host ingress configuration is applied via the kubernetes API.
-Configuration is per internet host in the inventory.
-For implementation details see the following files in config/ directory:

-- `podzone-control-ingress.yaml`
-- `podzone-musings-ingress.yaml`

-### Certificate configuration

-For implementation details see the following files in config/ directory:

-- `podzone-certs.yaml`

 ### Upgrade: NOTE: did not result in rook-ceph add-on being available

 - sudo microk8s disable dashboard